-The Youth Back to Farm Women Development Initiative (YBFWDI) is designed to bridge this gap by reintroducing young Nigerians to the agricultural sector through structured training, mentorship, and support programs.
+The Youth Back to Farm Women Development Initiative (YBTFWDI) is designed to bridge this gap by reintroducing young Nigerians to the agricultural sector through structured training, mentorship, and support programs.

 The Youth Back to Farm Project 001 Program is a 10 years initiative for young Nigerians (18–30 years), providing training, mentorship, and hands-on experience in modern farming and agribusiness.